-This garden area is named for the Extension Specialist in home Horticulture – Mr. Donald B. Lacy – who in 1964 oversaw the conversion of a massive display of Bearded Iris into a demonstration garden for annuals that are suitable for the home landscape.
+This garden area is named for the Extension Specialist in Home Horticulture – Mr. Donald B. Lacey – who, in 1964, oversaw the conversion of a massive display of Bearded Iris into a demonstration garden of annuals that are suitable for the home landscape.
 This garden has grown into one of the finest displays of unusual and colorful annuals, tropicals, herbs and vegetables that can be visited in the state of New Jersey.

 Visitors are awestruck by the dizzying array of colors and textures found in this garden's beds and containers.
-Designed annually by our staff horticulturist Monica Mclaughlin, the garden is dutifully planted and maintained by volunteers and interns.
-The gardens are arranged in an attractive formal pattern around a central pond.
-The planting design of these gardens change yearly, so please come back often to enjoy the new spectacles!
+Designed annually by our Staff Horticulturist, Monica McLaughlin, the garden is dutifully planted and maintained by volunteers and interns.
+The garden is arranged in an attractive formal pattern around a central pond.
+The planting design of the garden changes yearly, so please come back often to enjoy the new display!

 Two perennial beds – called the Chroma Gardens – border this display of annuals.
 Initially designed by a student in the Landscape Architecture Department, these beds feature the "chromas" of red, blue, yellow, and purple.
 These borders are ever-changing through the gardening season.
 The Chroma Gardens include grasses, cut backs (woody plants that are cut back heavily each spring), and perennials.

 New this year is a mixed border that was designed by an adult education class offered at the Gardens.
 Similar to the Chroma Gardens, this bed includes shrubs, perennials and grasses, but focuses upon plants that provide a greatly extended season of interest in regards to flowering, texture or foliage coloration.

 All-America Selections Garden